prateekgantayat/data_for_model/README.md

 # Hydrology modules used for region 2
-Surface water routing, Rapid drainage, Slow lake drainage
+Surface water routing, Rapid drainage (Hydrofracture), Slow lake drainage (Channel Incision)

 NOTE: Lake refreezing module was not used for region 2
 # Data used for region2